frontcover/FMCW3_ckflight/README.md

 The design separates slow-control and high-speed signal processing into two domains:

-MicroBlaze Subsystem:
+**MicroBlaze Subsystem:**
-Handles low-speed configuration of on-board ICs (ADF4158 PLL, ADCs, amplifiers) through GPIO, SPI, and UART interfaces.
+Handles low-speed configuration of on-board ICs (ADF4158 PLL, amplifier) through GPIO, SPI, and UART interfaces.
 Generates control signals such as ramp start, ramp configured, and sampling done flags.

-FPGA Logic Subsystem:
+**FPGA Logic Subsystem:**
 Dedicated to high-speed ADC data acquisition and USB 2.0 data transfer to the host PC using an FT2232H in synchronous FIFO mode.

-Main Modules
+Main modules of fpga design are:

 microblaze_wrapper.vhd — Soft CPU with AXI peripherals for SPI, GPIO, and UART configuration.